stonish/lb-stack-setup/README.md

 ```
 Note that this sequence works with or without previously checked out sources,
 in which case it would clone only the required repositories.

+For Mini Brunel, the option file and the input file are available on EOS at `/eos/lhcb/software/mini-brunel`